spacerockzero/old_spacerockzero.github.io/_posts/2016-04-22-virtual-standup-meetings.md

 date:   2016-04-22
 categories: process
 tags: agile standup stand-up virtual standup virtual stand-up efficiency virtual async standup virtual async stand-up async standup async stand-up
+excerpt: "There should be as little process as is helpful in your work life. \
+We already don't feel we have enough time to get projects done on time, and \
+never enough to work on improving our technical skills."
 ---

 There should be as little process as is helpful in your work life.
 We already don't feel we have enough time to get projects done on time, and never enough to work on improving our technical skills.